Aaniranjan-Saraf/Pathfinder-Pro/README.md

 Pathfinding Pioneer is an advanced program designed to expertly navigate mazes.
 It utilizes state-of-the-art algorithms and intelligent exploration techniques to solve complex maze puzzles with exceptional speed and accuracy.

 ## Features
-    -Maze Creation: Quickly generate unique mazes with customizable width and height.
+    Maze Creation: Quickly generate unique mazes with customizable width and height.
-    -Enigmatic Obstacles: Mazes are adorned with intriguing black box obstacles, adding a captivating element to the puzzle-solving experience.
+    - Enigmatic Obstacles: Mazes are adorned with intriguing black box obstacles, adding a captivating element to the puzzle-solving experience.
-    -A Algorithm*: Utilizes a brilliant A* algorithm, acting as a virtual GPS system, to find the most efficient path through the maze.
+    - A Algorithm*: Utilizes a brilliant A* algorithm, acting as a virtual GPS system, to find the most efficient path through the maze.
 It cleverly avoids obstacles and employs the Manhattan distance heuristic.
-    -Dijkstra's Algorithm: Offers a comprehensive exploration by considering all possible paths and weighing distances to identify the optimal solution.
+    - Dijkstra's Algorithm: Offers a comprehensive exploration by considering all possible paths and weighing distances to identify the optimal solution.
-    -Captivating Visuals: The program displays the maze as a vibrant virtual world, with each cell artfully depicted as a rectangle.
+    - Captivating Visuals: The program displays the maze as a vibrant virtual world, with each cell artfully depicted as a rectangle.
 The starting point is highlighted in green, the goal point in red, and the black box obstacles are easily distinguishable.
-    -Visual Traces: As you navigate through the maze, the program leaves visual traces of your exploration, highlighting cells in captivating colors to reveal your progress.
+    - Visual Traces: As you navigate through the maze, the program leaves visual traces of your exploration, highlighting cells in captivating colors to reveal your progress.
-    -Optimal Route: When the shortest path is found, the program draws it in a majestic shade of blue, creating a mesmerizing visual representation of your triumph.
+    - Optimal Route: When the shortest path is found, the program draws it in a majestic shade of blue, creating a mesmerizing visual representation of your triumph.
-    -Immersive Experience: Engage in a world of maze exploration where obstacles present mysterious challenges and intelligent algorithms provide clarity and efficiency.
+    - Immersive Experience: Engage in a world of maze exploration where obstacles present mysterious challenges and intelligent algorithms provide clarity and efficiency.
-    -Unlimited Possibilities: Delve into the depths of the maze, unravel its secrets, and take pride in completing the adventure.
+    - Unlimited Possibilities: Delve into the depths of the maze, unravel its secrets, and take pride in completing the adventure.

 ## Usage